XHPGUA-FM

 XHPGUA-FM is a radio station on 91.1 FM in Guachochi, Chihuahua, Mexico.
-It is known as La Magia del Amor.
+It is known as La Patrona.

 History

 XHPGUA-FM was awarded in the IFT-4 radio auction of 2017 alongside XHPCHO-FM.

 The stations began transmissions on September 11, 2017, with a formal inauguration on September 27 attended by Governor Javier Corral.

-In 2022, the station changed its branding to "La Magia del Amor".
+In 2022, the station changed its branding to La Magia del Amor.

+In 2026, the station changed its branding to La Patrona.